01/24/2025 - Articles

-A ruling by the Federal Labor Court (Bundesarbeitsgericht - BAG) in September 2022 makes it unequivocally clear that every employer is obliged to systematically record employees' working hours.
-A draft bill from the Federal Ministry of Labor and Social Affairs (BMAS) is now to create a concrete legal framework for this.
-This makes it clear that digital working time recording is almost inevitable.
-Find out how you can equip yourself and your company with the right time recording system for future requirements and regulations and what you should look out for when selecting software for digital working time recording.
+A ruling by the Federal Labor Court (Bundesarbeitsgericht, BAG) in September 2022 clarifies: Every employer is obliged to systematically record their employees' working hours.
+A draft bill from the Federal Ministry of Labor and Social Affairs (BMAS) is finally intended to create a legal framework for this.
+It is therefore clear that digital time tracking is almost unavoidable.
+Find out how you and your company can now equip yourselves for future requirements with the right time tracking system and what you should look out for when choosing software for digital time tracking.

 Recording working time: What is the status quo?